hydephp/developer-tools/README.md

 # developer-tools
-Resources and tools for package developers
+Resources and tools for Hyde package developers